MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v18.md

     The .zip files are located in the **Add-ins** folder of the [!INCLUDE[server](../developer/includes/server.md)] installation.
 There's a subfolder for each add-in.
 For example, the path to the Business Chart control add-in is `C:\Program Files\Microsoft Dynamics 365 Business Central\180\Service\Add-ins\BusinessChart\Microsoft.Dynamics.Nav.Client.BusinessChart.zip`.
 5. After you've imported all the new control add-in versions, restart Business Central Server instance.

-Alternatively, you can use the [Set-NAVAddin cmdlet](/powershell/module/microsoft.dynamics.nav.management/set-navaddin) of the [!INCLUDE[adminshell](../developer/includes/adminshell.md)].
+You could, instead, use the [Set-NAVAddin cmdlet](/powershell/module/microsoft.dynamics.nav.management/set-navaddin) of the [!INCLUDE[adminshell](../developer/includes/adminshell.md)].
 For example, the following commands update the control add-ins installed by default.
 Modify the commands to suit:

 ```powershell
 $InstanceName = 'BC180'